Object Detection in 20 Years: A Survey: Recent Advances in Object Detection

-GAN has been used to enhance the detection on small objects by narrowing the representations between small and large ones \cite{CVPR17-GANSmallDetec, ECCV18-SODMTGAN}.
+Recently, adversarial training has also been applied to object detection, especially for improving the detection of the small and occluded objects.
+For small object detection, GAN can be used to enhance the features of small objects by narrowing the representations between small and large ones \cite{CVPR17-GANSmallDetec, ECCV18-SODMTGAN}.
 To improve the detection of occluded objects, one recent idea is to generate occlusion masks by using adversarial training \cite{CVPR17-AFastRCNN}.
 Instead of generating examples in pixel space, the adversarial network directly modifies the features to mimic occlusion.

-In addition to these works, ``adversarial attack'' \cite{arXiv18-ShapeShifter}, which aims to study how to attack a detector with adversarial examples, has drawn increasing attention recently.
-The research on this topic is especially important for autonomous driving, as it cannot be fully trusted before guaranteeing the robustness to adversarial attacks.